OpenNews/srccon-product/scholarships.md

 ## What we&rsquo;re offering

 * A free ticket to the event
-* A $350 stipend to use toward the cost of travel to the event, with a limited number of $500 stipends available for folks with higher travel costs
+* A $350 stipend to use toward the cost of travel to the event, with a limited number of $500 stipends available for folks with higher travel costs and a limited number of larger scholarships for international participants

 (For scholarship recipients who live in the area, we offer a ticket without the additional travel funding.)